The 20 Best Microphthalmia Doctors Near Me in Maryland, US

 English

-Bin Guan is a Medical Genetics provider in Bethesda, Maryland.
+Bin Guan is a Medical Genetics provider practicing medicine in Bethesda, Maryland.
 Dr. Guan is rated as a Distinguished provider by MediFind in the treatment of Microphthalmia.
-His top areas of expertise are Micropthalmia Associated with Colobomatous Cyst, Coloboma, Coloboma of Iris, Microphthalmia, and Parathyroidectomy.
+He is also highly rated in 4 other conditions, according to our data.
+His clinical expertise encompasses Coloboma, Micropthalmia Associated with Colobomatous Cyst, Microphthalmia, Coloboma of Iris, and Parathyroidectomy.

 Ophthalmology